 You’ve already found one.
 At Sheppard Law Offices, we have the experience and compassion to help get you through an Ohio Bankruptcy with a brighter financial future ahead. >Call for a free initial consultation> and bring your list of questions.
 Our >bankruptcy attorneys> will be more than happy to assist you.
 Call today!>

 What Is the Best Solution for My Financial Troubles?

 There is no one-size-fits-all answer when it comes to financial situations or filing for bankruptcy in Columbus or greater Ohio.
 During an initial consultation, your bankruptcy lawyer may discuss various options and strategies you can pursue based on your particular situation.

 You may wish to pursue debt consolidation, in which case, our bankruptcy lawyers will refer you to a reliable debt consolidation company.
 You may discover you can settle your debts individually with your creditors.
-Or our bankruptcy lawyers in Columbus, Newark, Mount Vernon, Akron, and Canton can help you decide which type of bankruptcy, chapter 7 or chapter 13, you may want to file.
+Or our bankruptcy lawyers in Columbus, Newark, and Mount Vernon can help you decide which type of bankruptcy, chapter 7 or chapter 13, you may want to file.